| |

 Swimming and Soaking in Hot Spring

-You can soak or bathe in the Alpha pool, which is shallow.
-But there are no lifeguards on duty, be careful.
-The water is hot.
-Staying in such hot water for too long can make you faint.
+The Alpha pool is shallow, so you can soak or bathe in it.
+However, since there are no lifeguards on duty, be careful.
+The water is hot, and staying in it for too long can cause you to faint.
 Take frequent breaks to cool your body down and drink plenty of water to stay hydrated.

 Wildlife Viewing